HomeInvertebratesBrittle Star

 Locomotion

 Instead of crawling on tube feet like starfish, brittle stars rapidly wriggle their flexible arms, often resembling the movement of snakes.
-Although they are radially symmetrical, their movement mimics bilateral symmetry.
-They fix one arm as a leading axis while using the others to propel themselves through the water.
+They fix one arm as a leading axis while using the others to move across the ocean floor.
+The leading arm points in the direction of travel, whereas the two adjacent arms on either side push against the substrate.
+The remaining arms trail behind and help steer the animal forward.

 Feeding and Digestion